 Colorado is no stranger to fires, floods, and severe weather events.
 That’s why you need commercial property insurance.
 It covers your physical assets (buildings and office space, merchandise, inventory, tools, machinery, computers, office furnishings, and more) when physical damage occurs due to fires, severe weather, theft, vandalism, and certain other perils.

-- Most common reasons for declared disasters in Colorado: Fires and Floods
+- Most common reasons for declared disasters in Colorado: Fires

 While commercial property insurance covers most of your business property, you might still require some special policies or endorsements.
 Talk to your independent insurance agent to make sure you have all of the coverage you need.

 Business interruption insurance can mean the difference between recovering after a disaster and closing your doors for good after sustaining serious damage to your commercial property.
 It is typically part of your commercial property insurance or business owners policy, and pays for certain ongoing expenses (employee salaries, rent, relocation expenses) and lost income after a covered event.
 An independent insurance agent can help you assess your risks and get the coverage you need.

 Workers’ compensation insurance is more than just an expense for your business.
 It is an affordable way to protect your business and your employees from the costs of work-related injuries.
 The best way to reduce the number of workers’ compensation claims for your business is to provide a safe and healthy workplace.
 But when an accident happens, workers’ compensation insurance is invaluable.

 All public and private employers in Colorado with one or more full- or part-time employees must provide workers’ compensation insurance.
 In Colorado, any person hired to perform services for pay is presumed by law to be an employee, with a few exceptions.

 - Sole proprietors and partners are excluded from coverage but may elect to be included.

 - Corporate officers are included in coverage, but those who own at least 10% of the corporate stock may elect to be exempt from coverage.